 Can a v1.1.1 phantom do FPV?

 No - not as supplied - it will require DIY modification for FPV at your own risk - attach 1. a video Tx 2.
 A video feed wire from the GoPro 3.
 Connect 12v to the Video Tx 4.
-A Video Ground Station - Such equipment being DIY attached to the outside is risky and complex and not recommended until you have complete 20 hours in the air - the round dot on the body that looks like an FPV camera is actually an LED (the back) its important to see this LED at all times as it signals important NAZA flight status conditions and signals to the pilot on the ground even when doing FPV !! .
+A Video Ground Station -; or live Video Goggles - Such equipment being DIY attached to the outside is risky and complex and not recommended until you have complete 20 hours in the air - the round dot on the body that looks like an FPV camera is actually an LED (the back) its important that you see this LED at all times as it signals important NAZA flight status conditions and signals to the pilot on the ground, even when doing FPV get your assistant to watch it!! .
 Make sure to frequently check the LED while flying or have your assistant check the LED.
 I you don't understand the colours/blinks - don't fly - learn them - above.

 Can I shoot HDVideo out of the box?